microsoft/vscode-docs/api/references/extension-guidelines.md

 ## Editor Actions

-These appear in the editor toolbar.
+[Editor actions](/api/references/contribution-points#contributes.commands) can appear in the editor toolbar.
 You can either add an icon as a quick action or add menu item under the overflow menu (...).

 **✔️ Do**